-Everything we know about Armored Core 6 Fires of Rubicon
+Everything we know about Armored Core 6 Fires of Rubicon: Trailer, story and more

 Armored Core 6: Story

-Depending on who you talk to, storytelling might not have always been central to the Armored Core series, which has often been fairly perfunctory and mission-based.
+Depending on who you talk to, storytelling might not have always been central to the Armored Core series, which has long been mission-based.

-That might change with Fires of Rubicon.
+That won't change with Fires of Rubicon, although the story may take on much more importance.
 From the initial press release, we know that the game will centre on the planet Rubicon 3, where a valuable new substance has flared up a proxy war between corporations and harvesters.

 We'll apparently infiltrate the planet as a mercenary and find ourselves stuck in the middle of the conflict, trying to make our way.